cb372/cli-tools-skills-amnesty/05-vim/README.md

 Open `christmas.txt` and write a Christmas story!

+## Configuring Vim

+You can configure Vim using the file `~/.vimrc`.
+I've put a copy of my `.vimrc` into this folder for reference.

 ## Further reading

 For a glimpse of some other powerful Vim features, and an explanation of how the key bindings are not random and there is a logic behind them, see this excellent StackOverflow answer: http://stackoverflow.com/a/1220118/110856